 Local Volume Mapper

-The Local Volume Mapper (LVM) is an integral-field spectroscopic survey, targeting the Milky Way, Small and Large Magellanic Clouds, M31, and other Local Volume galaxies.
-LVM will make use of newly built spectrographs that will cover a large wavelength range of 3600 – 10000 Å, with spectral resolution R ~ 4000.
-It will collect more than 25 million contiguous spectra over 3,000 square degrees of sky.
-LVM will make most of its observations using newly acquired smaller telescopes (0.16 – 1m), that will be located at Apache Point and Las Campanas Observatories.
+The Local Volume Mapper (LVM) is an optical, integral-field spectroscopic survey that will target the Milky Way, Small and Large Magellanic Clouds, and other Local Volume galaxies.
+LVM will make use of new small telescopes and newly built spectrographs that cover a wavelength range of 3600-10000 Å, with spectral resolution R~4000 (based on the DESI spectrograph design).
+It will collect roughly 20 million contiguous spectra over 2,500 square degrees of sky.

-Galaxy formation can be seen as a self-regulating process, with energy exchange between stars and interstellar gas occurring at numerous points, both spatially and temporary.
-LVM will spectroscopically map the global interstellar medium of the Milky Way and Local Group galaxies, with unprecedented spatial resolution: reaching 0.1-1 pc resolution in the Milky Way, 10 pc resolution in the Magellanic Clouds, up to 20 – 100 pc resolution out to distances at 5 Mpc.
-This makes the LVM uniquely positioned to study the star formation and physics of the interstellar medium in great detail, being able to distinguish individual star formation knots and the filamentary structures and shock networks between them.
-LVM will be able to connect studies across the parsec (sub Giant Molecular Cloud) and kilo-parsec (galaxy-wide) scales, which is fundamental to understand the physics governing star formation, the structure of the interstellar medium, the baryon cycle, and ultimately, the evolution of galaxies.
+Galaxy formation can be understood as a self-regulating process, with energy exchange between stars and interstellar gas occurring at numerous points in space and time.
+LVM will map the interstellar gas emission of the Milky Way and Local Group galaxies with unprecedented spatial resolution: reaching sub-parsec resolution in the Milky Way, 10s of parsecs resolution in the Magellanic Clouds, and down to <100 parsec resolution out to distances of several Mpc.
+LVM is thus well-positioned to study star formation and the physics of the interstellar medium in great detail by distinguishing individual star formation knots and the filamentary structures and shock networks between them.
+LVM will be able to connect studies across the parsec (molecular cloud) and kiloparsec (galaxy-wide) scales; this connection is fundamental to understand the physics governing star formation, the structure of the interstellar medium, the baryon cycle, and ultimately, the evolution of galaxies.

-More details on the Local Volume Mapper and an extended description of its science goals can be found in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.
+More details on the Local Volume Mapper and an extended description of its science goals can be found on the Science of SDSS-V page and in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.

-For more information, contact the SDSS-V Program Head for the Local Volume Mapper, Niv Drory (University of Texas at Austin), email@example.com.
+For more information, contact the SDSS-V Program Head for the Local Volume Mapper, Niv Drory (University of Texas at Austin).